 The Living Jazz Tradition - Book and Audio Files

-The Living Jazz Tradition: A Creative Guide to Improvisation and Harmony is a comprehensive guide to playing improvised music.
+The Living Jazz Tradition: A Creative Guide to Improvisation and Harmony is a jazz improvisation book for anyone just starting improvisation to the more advanced players.
 The material is accessible and engaging for musicians of all levels and musical backgrounds.
 Students are invited to explore the boundaries of their own artistry and learn the more technical elements of improvising jazz solos.
-The text begins by presenting organic and engaging approaches to improvisation that encourage students to play by ear, focus on rhythm and groove, and explore creative improvisation.
+The textbook begins by presenting organic and engaging approaches to improvisation that encourage students to play by ear, focus on rhythm and groove, and explore creative improvisation.
 These concepts are integrated throughout the rest of the book.
 Practice points labelled “Woodshed” help students apply the information and gain confidence.
 The chapters progress through jazz theory and harmony with integrated repertoire and hundreds of musical examples.
 Students will learn how to improvise over improvise over the blues, major and minor tonalities, modal tunes, and bebop repertoire.
 The book includes mp3 downloads of drum grooves, drones, and rhythm section tracks.
 The Living Jazz Tradition is an important step in the evolution of jazz education and pedagogy.

 About CMA Press: Creative Music Adventures is a music school in Seattle where many of the concepts in Steve's book were developed and tested with young improvisers in the Seattle area.
 We started CMA Press as a way to share these concepts with students and teachers through printed materials.
 We ship all of our printed materials directly to customers who purchase them on our website.
 If you have any questions, email us at email@example.com.